tenbillionwords/spaceship-mode/README.md

 ## Caveats

 * **Non-standard space/tab conventions.** You must use spaces and tabs consistently in a way that supports the mode.
 In particular, with `spaceship-mode` you must strictly adhere to the convention of using tabs for indentation and spaces for alignment; otherwise it won't work.
 * **No user interface.** This code is provided as a backend only, and relies on conventions that are contradictory to the assumptions of stock Emacs.
 It will take some effort to integrate it into your workflow.
+See example setup below for some clues on how to get started.
-* **No promises.** It works on my system, and I'm offering it in hope it will be useful to others.
-It uses the `after-change-functions` hook in a heavy way and may be incompatible with other major modes or popular packages.
+* **No promises.** At time of release this code is untested with most major modes and popular emacs extensions.
+Issue reports are welcome, but please read the next section carefully first to be sure you understand the expected behavior.
+Not all programming languages have syntax compatible with these conventions.

 ## What It Does, Precisely